The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: The case

-In this section we show that, for $q=p'$, the systems ($*$) are exactly solvable in terms of $\sin_{r,s}$ and therefore the value of $\|E_2\|$ can be found explicitly in terms of $\operatorname{B}(a,b)$.
-The next two statements summarize our main findings about $E_2$ for $q=p'$.
+In this section we show that, for $q=p'$, the systems ($*$) are solvable analytically in terms of $\sin_{r,s}$ and therefore the value of $\|E_2\|$ can be found explicitly in terms of $\operatorname{B}(a,b)$.
+The next two statements summarize our main finding.

 \begin{Theorem} Let $1<p<\infty $ and fix $\mathcal{I}=[0,\pi_{2,p'}]$.
 Then